marktlinn/toDoList/README.md

 # Todo List
 A Full-stack Todo List CRUD app designed so that I could have one consistent and always in sync todo list, which is available across all devices.
 It's a typical todo list in terms of design, but I added the possibility to follower others, so your todo list includes other people's too (functionality only possible through backend at the moment.
-This was initially added so that my girlfriend and I could share todos for things around the house, groceries etc., where we both have access to and read/write access to the same list).
+This was initially added so that my girlfriend and I could share todos for things around the house, groceries etc., where we both have read/write access to the same list).

 **Link to project:** https://todo-list-app-fe.onrender.com